Overtired baby won’t sleep easily – What to do?

 - Read a book, or make a snuggle nest from pillows for older babies.

 Because you didn’t stick to your sleeping routine and you missed the right sleeping time.

 An overtired baby had already crossed the point when his body was ready for sleep.
 He is physically so tired that his body activates the stress response system.
 Stress hormones, such as adrenaline and cortisol, overflow the blood system, making the baby very difficult to calm down and relax.

 That has reciprocal consequences, as she is in a circle of tiredness and stress.
 With increasing fatigue, problems with relaxation are also increasing!
-Because of that, the overtiredness is even higher, so the baby calms and relax even harder … and so on and one.
+Because of that, the overtiredness is even higher, so the baby calms and relaxes even harder … and so on and one.

-That lasts until baby falls into sleep because of the exhaustion, not because of a normal sleeping routine.
+That lasts until the baby falls into sleep because of the exhaustion, not because of a normal sleeping routine.
 And this is not a quality sleep at all!